mlswg/mls-architecture/draft-omara-mls-architecture.md

 The protocol aims to be compatible with federated environments.
-While this document does not specify all necessary mechanisms required for federation, it allows for more than one AS/DS to exist.
+While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations should be able to interoperate and to form federated systems.

 ### Compatibility with future versions of MLS

-One of the main requirements of the protocol is to make sure that if multiple versions of MLS coexist in the future, the protocol provides a strong and unambiguous version negotiation mechanism.
-This mechanism must prevent version downgrade attacks where an attacker would actively rewrite handshake messages with a lower protocol version than the ones originally offered by the endpoints.
+It is important the multiple versions of MLS be able to coexist in the future.
+Thus, MLS must offer a version negotiation mechanism; this mechanism must prevent version downgrade attacks where an attacker would actively rewrite messages messages with a lower protocol version than the ones originally offered by the endpoints.
 When multiple versions of MLS are available, the negotiation protocol must guarantee that the version agreed upon will be the highest version